ashaniwale-codestack/codestack-chatbot/README.md

 # codestackBot
-This is a chatbot who scan the repositories files and response to the user queries/questions
+LLM powered chatbot to scan the repositories files and response to the user queries/questions